-I’ve been writing quite a lot lately about holiday shopping and gift giving (‘tis the season, after all!).
-From My Breakup with Holiday Shopping to gift giving tips and tricks, I’ve come up with some practically foolproof ways to shop for your loved ones without compromising your budget, your principles and your sanity.
+I’ve been writing quite a lot lately about holiday shopping and gift-giving (‘tis the season, after all!).
+From My Breakup with Holiday Shopping to gift-giving tips and tricks, I’ve come up with some practically foolproof ways to shop for your loved ones without compromising your budget, your principles, and your sanity.
 Another thought that I recently had was about how to shop for kids during the holidays.

-I often find that parents lose their mind (and break their budgets) trying to give their kids the perfect gifts.
+I often find that parents lose their minds (and break their budgets) trying to give their kids the perfect gifts.
 I can’t tell you how many times I’ve organized kids’ bedrooms to uncover gifts that were never taken out of their packaging, or toys that never got played with.
 And the kids have the same shame and anxiety that adults do about getting rid of a gift.
 Young or old, people don’t need more stuff, they long to be seen and known.
-Even the stuff they ask for, is in service to being seen and loved as they are for who they are.
+Even the stuff they ask for is in service to being seen and loved as they are for who they are.

-When it comes to gift giving, especially for kids, they really don’t need more stuff.
+When it comes to gift-giving, especially for kids, they really don’t need more stuff.
 Instead of trying to outdo yourself every year, try to show them that you see them with 6 personalized gifts for the children in your life.

 When shopping for kids, a great rule of thumb is to remember the Gifting Rule of 6: